Gauge Structures: From Stabilizer Codes to Continuum Models: Connecting and Gauge Structures

 These constraints are not enough to account for the full number of constraints as it does not scale with the lattice size.
 Also, if all the constraints did satisfy the ansatz, the excitations would not be confined in the $[111]$ direction, so we should suspect there must be additional constraints.
 One reason the continuum model does not capture the full fractonic behavior of Haah's code is that the conditions for $\ker \phi$ in the continuum version are symmetric in both the positive and negative $[111]$ direction, whereas it is clear from Fig. \ref{recur} that this is not true for the $\mb F_2$ Haah's code.
+This is related to the fact that the backward and forward lattice derivatives are not equal.
 We come to a similar conclusion as Ref. \cite{Bulmash2018} that the lattice is a necessary piece to recover the full fractonic behavior of Haah's code.